GeoSCADA/Utilities-and-Examples/PythonSamples/README.md

 # Python Samples
 Some simple files showing how to use Python to interact with Geo SCADA using the .Net Client API.

+Note that Python in Geo SCADA 2025 has a native library and there are separate examples available.
+Please refer to the repository Python Geo SCADA Client Samples.

 Filenames indicate the functions they demonstrate.

 Please note that the popular 'Pythonnet' library is used to call .Net functions.
-This is supported on Python versions up to 3.8, 3.12 and perhaps others).
+This is supported on various Python versions.

-Download Python (e.g. from https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe)
+Download Python (e.g. from https://www.python.org)
 After installing, add pythonnet by opening the command line and typing

  pip install Pythonnet